smallwerke/histova/README.md

 **NOTE: This is very much a work in progress.
 The current script appears functional but is in the process of going through extensive testing, documentation, and code cleanup.
-However the initial very basic test file worked.
+However the initial very basic test files are working.
+A few ggplot2 related warning messages still print during figure generation but the code is functional.
+I will be uploading additional example configuration files in the near future and adding documentation.
+The config header file DOES explain all of the existing options.
 It is designed around the work I am doing routinely in a molecular biology lab and it might be of use to others.**

 # histova